 They didn't steal it.

-It was a source that gave it to them within the government, and the court was very clear they have a right to publish it.
+And the court was very clear they have a right to publish it.

-So for the sake of assumption, let's say somebody, I don't know.
+So for the sake of assumption, let's say somebody, I don't know, listen, Hillary's email server could have been hacked by anybody.

-We believe the first draft of Comey instructs exoneration that they were writing in early May before they actually interviewed Hillary and 16 other people.
+We believe the first draft of Comey Instructs exoneration that they were writing in early May before they actually interviewed Hillary and 16 other people.

 They talked about five or six foreign intelligence services having hacked into her email in that mom and pop shop bathroom closet.

-And yeah, there was classified and top secret information there, and all of that is a felony and a violation of the espionage act.
+And all of that is a felony and a violation of the Espionage Act.

-You know, we've identified about 18 crimes she probably could have been charged with.
+You know, we've identified about 18 crimes she probably could have been charged with, but the fix was in.

-And the guy that interviewed her, Peter Strzok, you know, he's the guy that thought, well, she should win 100 million to zero that Trump shouldn't get a single vote.
+And the guy that interviewed her, Peter Strzok, you know, he's the guy that thought, well, she should win $100 million to zero, that Trump shouldn't get a single vote.

 So they write the exoneration in early May.